simologos/essex-eportfolio/example/content/research/bigData/index.md

 When building/configuring the storage system, the following aspects should be considered:

-1. Business Continuity: Ensuring that the storage setup supports high availability and disaster recovery measures to minimize disruptions and data loss in case of unexpected incidents.
+1. Business Continuity: Ensuring that the storage setup supports high availability and disaster recovery measures to minimise disruptions and data loss in case of unexpected incidents.
 2. Resilience against Hardware Failures: Addressing the potential risks of losing the physical database server or disk storage devices to maintain data integrity and accessibility.
 3. Data Recovery: Preparing for the possibility of database loss, including the Master Database, temporary storage database, transaction log segment, and having appropriate recovery mechanisms in place.
 4. Data Integrity: Guarding against the corruption of database indexes or data pages to maintain data accuracy and consistency.